 - to foster the spirit of adventure and develop qualities of leadership and good citizenship

-All cadets and adult volunteers agree to be bound by a code of conduct and to uphold the ethos and core values of the Royal Air Force Air Cadets.
+All cadets and adult volunteers agree to be bound by a code of conduct and to uphold the ethos and core values of the Air Training Corps.

 While we are still part of the Royal Air Force, our role is not to recruit for the armed forces.
 We do develop a strong sense of service among our cadets, and today many of our 40,000+ cadets do move on to careers that support society.
 Many front-line jet pilots are former cadets, but many more develop careers in the public and private sectors.